7 Birds That Eat Ticks

 Oxpeckers pick ticks off the backs of their animal hosts.

-The oxpecker belongs to the Buphagidae family of songbirds.
-These small birds are endemic to sub-Saharan Africa and tend to live in grassland habitats.
-The two known species each possess unique red or yellow eyes, as well as large red or yellow beaks.
-They get their name from their unusual habit of perching on the backs of large mammals.
-It is not uncommon to see them perched atop zebras, antelopes, rhinos, or wildebeests.
-Oxpeckers graze for insects on top of their animal hosts, and will particularly feed on the parasites feasting in open wounds.
-In particular, oxpeckers make short work of ticks feeding on their animal hosts.
-Along with ticks, oxpeckers will also target lice and fleas, and can deftly remove buried insects with their sharp beaks.
+The oxpecker is a small songbird endemic to the grasslands of sub-Saharan Africa.
+They get their name from their unusual habit of perching on the backs of large mammals, such as zebras, antelopes, rhinos, and wildebeests.
+Oxpeckers graze for insects on top of their animal hosts.
+They also feed on parasites found in an animal’s open wounds.
+Oxpeckers make short work of ticks feeding on their animal hosts.
+Along with ticks, oxpeckers also target lice and fleas, and can deftly remove embedded insects with their sharp beaks.

 #3.
 Quail